inokawazu/inokawazu.github.io/content/post/hello_brachistochrone.md

     \end{aligned}
 \end{equation}

-Since we are starting at the orgin at rest our energy vanishes, $E = 0$.
+Since we are starting at the origin at rest, our energy vanishes: $E = 0$.

 \begin{equation}
     T = \int \frac{\sqrt{1 + f'^2}}{2gf} dx
 \end{equation}

-So now our problem reduces to finding the constraint function $f$ such that $T$ is minimal.
+So now our problem reduces to finding the constraint function $f$ such that $T$ is minimized.
-From calculus of variations we can use the [Beltrami Identity](https://en.wikipedia.org/wiki/Beltrami_identity).
+From calculus of variations, we can use the [Beltrami Identity](https://en.wikipedia.org/wiki/Beltrami_identity).
-This reduces our integral problem to a first order boundary value problem for $f$.
+This reduces our integral problem to a first-order boundary value problem for $f$.

 \begin{equation}
     \frac{1}{2g}\frac{1}{f\sqrt{1+f'^2}} = C